-The sanitary sewer system serves 10,735 residential, commercial and industrial customer accounts.
-The average monthly residential wastewater utility bill is \$28.
-The wastewater treatment plant has a capacity of 6.88 million gallons per day, treating 1.1 billion gallons per year.
-The system uses a combination of biological, chemical and mechanical treatment methods to remove an average of over 90 percent of pollutants.
-With recent upgrades including an odor control system, the plant is situated to meet demand for treatment, however, existing 160 miles of sewer pipes require replacement to increase capacity and reduce stormwater infiltration.
+Source: Leavenworth Public Works, 2020 of 6.88 million gallons per day, treating 1.1 billion gallons per year.
+The system uses a combination biological, chemical mechanical treatment methods to remove an average of over 90 percent of pollutants.
+With recent upgrades including an odor control system, the plant is situated to meet demand for treatment. however, existing 160 miles of sewer pipes require replacement to increase capacity and reduce stormwater infiltration.